aptech/docs/docs/CR-spZeros.rst

     :param c: columns of output matrix.
     :type c: scalar

-    :returns: y (*r x c sparse matrix*) .
+    :returns: y (*RxC sparse matrix*)

 Remarks
 -------

-Since sparse matrices are strongly typed in GAUSS, y must be defined as a sparse matrix before the call to spZeros.
+Since sparse matrices are strongly typed in GAUSS, *y* must be defined as a sparse matrix before the call to :func:`spZeros`.

 Examples
 ----------------